telvarost/QuickAdditions-StationAPI/README.md

   * (Takes about 30 seconds to sleep the entire night away using this method)
 * Adds ability to exit beds by clicking or swinging the hand.
 * Adds ability to configure percentage of sleeping players needed to skip nighttime.
+  * 0% will be treated as one player fully asleep required to skip the night.
 * Adds ability to configure server spawn protection radius.
   * Overridden by UniTweaks.
     * Set the value for spawn protection radius in the server.properties file instead when UniTweaks is loaded.